Welcome to the Australian Dental Council (ADC) whistleblowing services portal.

-- ADC will not be provided with information about you (name, phone number or email details are not collected), unless you authorise us to do so.
+- WBS will not provide the ADC with any information about you, including your name, email address, and phone number, unless you authorise for us to do so.

-You will need to log back in to check updates and progress, or upload information and/or evidence.
+You will need to regularly log in to check updates and progress, as well as upload any additional information and/or evidence to support your disclosure.

 Anyone making a disclosure must:

-If your disclosure is not made in good faith or is found to be vexacious, malicious, deliberately misleading or frivolous, you may be prosecuted under the Whistle Blowing Protection Authority and Acts and you may be subject to disciplinary action including dismissal.
+If your disclosure is not made in good faith or is found to be vexatious, malicious, deliberately misleading or frivolous, you may be prosecuted under the Whistleblowing Protection Authority and respective Acts.
+You may also be subject to disciplinary action.

 What happens after the disclosure is lodged?

-Once you make a disclosure to WBS, we will analyse the information provided to assess if additional information is required.
-Once all relevant information has been obtained ADC will receive the assessment, including potential course(s) of action within one business day.
+Once you have made a disclosure, WBS will analyse the information you provide to determine if any additional information is needed.
+Once all relevant information is collected, the ADC will receive a report, including potential course(s) of action.

 All disclosures will be thoroughly investigated, with the aim to collect as much information as possible to fully understand the nature of the disclosure.